fetaro/rbatch/README.md

 * External Command Wrapper
 * Double Run Check

-Note: RBatch works on Ruby 1.9.
+Note: RBatch works on Ruby 1.9 above.

 Note: This software is released under the MIT License, see LICENSE.txt.